 - Hobby farming and making money at the same time need different coverage apart from your basic homeowner’s policy.
 If you begin selling your produce at a farmers market in your area, you may want to start getting a hobby farm policy.
-There are criteria to determine if a farm is to be categorized as a hobby farm.
+There are criteria to determine if a farm is categorically a hobby farm.

 - Must not reach 500 acres wide.

-- Farm coverage is bound to only one farm location.
+- Farm coverage is only one farm location.

 - Does not have any staff or employees.

 - The yearly farm receipts should not exceed $10,000.

 - The minimum coverage of your main dwelling is $125,000 and it is only for permanently built houses.
 If you use your recreational vehicle as a permanent home, that makes you a full-time motorhome dweller, and therefore, you are ineligible.

 Farming as a full-time job will require a farm owner’s policy.

 If you want your farming hobby to become a much better revenue-generating farming business and start doing it as a full-time job, you will need a farm owner’s insurance coverage.
 The basic farm owner’s policy usually includes farm liability coverage, and farm property coverage, among others.
 To safeguard your investment and livelihood, this basic coverage should have adjustments with endorsements based on your farm’s unique risks and needs.